|Back to Back Issues Page|

 So far, the ingredients are not very appetizing.
 Add 1 cup sugar.
 Explain that the sweetest part of the story is that Jesus died Because He loves us.
 He wants us to know and belong to Him.
 Read Ps.
 34:8 and John 3:16.

 Beat with a mixer on high speed for 12 to 15 minutes until stiff peaks are formed.
 Explain that the color white represents the purity in God's eyes of those whose sins have been cleansed by Jesus.
 Read Isa.
 1:18 and John 3:1-3.

 Fold in broken nuts Drop by teaspoons onto wax paper covered cookie sheet.
 Explain that each mound represents the rocky tomb where Jesus' body was laid.
 Read Matt.
 27:57-60.

 Put the cookie sheet in the oven, close the door and turn the oven OFF.

 Give each child a piece of tape and seal the oven door.
 Explain that Jesus' tomb was sealed.
 Read Matt.
 27:65-66.

 GO TO BED!
 Explain that they may feel sad to leave the cookies in the oven overnight.
 Jesus' followers were in despair when the tomb was sealed.
 Read John 16:20 and 22.

 On Easter morning, open the oven and give everyone a cookie.
 Notice the cracked surface and take a bite.
 The cookies are hollow!
 On the first Easter, Jesus' followers were amazed to find the tomb open and empty.
 Read Matt.
 28:1-9

-Ponder the sacrifice our Lord and Savior made for us on the cross while enjoying these cookies and craft,
+Ponder the sacrifice our Lord and Savior made for us on the cross while enjoying these cookies,

 Beth @ www.child-bible-lessons.com